r3r4um-code/maurerit.github.io/content/my-tech-journey.md

 draft: false
 ---

 After high school, I was lost and drifted from factory job to factory job until I decided to enlist in the army.
 That lasted a few years, taught me a few good lessons, and better prepared me for a life of hard work.
-Bit in other ways it wasn't good for me.
+But in other ways it wasn't good for me.

 The next phase of my life was a bit of a rebellion.
 After the military, I grew my hair out, grew my goat out, and again drifted from job to job.
 It wasn't until I played some EVE Online and got in some voice channels with other adults that I realized...
 I only have EVE Online to talk about with these people.
 I had no career, no prospects, no stable job even... let alone a family of my own.
 So I decided to go to school and try to break into the tech industry.